Hawaii Vacation Costs for Couples, Families, and Groups

 Attraction Parking Fees

 The majority of Hawaiian attractions also have parking fees.
 They vary depending on the attraction, but the average cost of attraction parking is about $3.
-Fortunately, there are usually a few free parking areas near the attraction, but you’ll have to walk a bit as well as get there really early.
+Fortunately, there are usually a few free parking areas near the attraction, but you’ll have to walk a bit and get there early.

-Parking lots close to any attraction usually have a fee of about $3, but that allows you to park there for a full day.
-However, doing a quick google search about any free parking lots near the attraction can save you from having to pay that fee.
+Parking lots close to any attraction usually have a fee of about $3, allowing you to park there for a full day.
+However, a quick google search about any free parking lots near the attraction can save you from paying any fee.
 The only downside is that you’ll likely have to walk a bit from the parking lot to the attraction.
 On the plus side, you might get to see more of the island by walking than if you did while driving.

 There is a lot to budget for when planning a Hawaiian vacation.
 But planning out everything you can in advance can make the entire experience much less stressful and help you make the most of an incredible trip.